 - a.
 Students demonstrate advanced competencies in conducting.
 Conducting, analytical studies, score reading, and rehearsal techniques comprise as much as two-thirds or at least one-third of the total curriculum. - b.
 Students gain knowledge and skills in one or more fields of music outside the major such as orchestration, history and literature, musicology and ethnomusicology, performance, and composition.
 Such supportive studies in music that broaden and deepen musical competence comprise at least one-third of the total curriculum.
 Unless a high level of proficiency is determined by examination, advanced studies in ear training should continue throughout the degree program. - c.
-Choral conducting majors must be proficient in vocal pedagogy and in English, German, French, Italian, and Latin diction.
-They must have general phonetic knowledge and skills that can be related to other languages.
+Choral conducting majors must be proficient in vocal pedagogy and in the diction of various languages (e.g., English, German, French, Italian, Latin, and other world languages as appropriate).
+They must have general phonetic knowledge and skills that can be related to the various languages.
 They should have language competencies sufficient to understand texts in the repertory. - d.
 Students must be afforded the opportunity for regular conducting experience under faculty supervision and with an appropriate ensemble. - e.
 As a culminating demonstration of professional capability in the major field, the student must conduct a concert-length public performance or the equivalent.